ahammer/adams_clock/clock/README.md

 # adams_clock

 This is my clock.
 The Planets indicate the rough positions of the "hands" of a clock would point.
 The moon rotates relative to the center of the earth.
 All planets will be "up" at 12:00:00am and "down" at 12:30:30pm.
+There is eclipses 8 times a day (12:00:00am/pm), and close to 3:16, 6:32, 9:47, when things line up.

 Best on Desktop or Mobile

 Only very partial web support due to canvas support needing some work, run main_web to get the simplified "web" version of the digital clock only.

+Tech notes
+- Some Canvas, Some Widget System
+- No 3rd party libraries (pure flutter 1.12)
+- All ClockModel data utilized
-- Tech Overview
+- Easily configurable
+- Pedantic & Effective Dart linted
+- Extension Function APIs for various things

 Space Clock
 - Draws as fast as possible